 Do you need to search individual video scenes?

 Do you need to assign keywords to individual video scenes and search for them?
 Do you need to quickly browse scenes inside videos?
 Do you need to mark new points in a video as a scene?

 Do you care about speed?

-Slow software is frustrating to use and it will take you longer to get your job done.
+Slow software is frustrating to use, and will take you longer to get your job done.
 Desktop software will always be faster than any a cloud solution.
-Desktop software that can make use of multiple CPU cores and the GPU will be faster than software that cannot.
+Desktop software that can make use of multiple CPU cores and the GPU will be significantly faster.

-Are you using Windows?
+Are you only using Windows?
 Or a mix of systems?

 Select a video database solution that is designed for Windows if you are a Windows user.
 Cross platform solutions is not going to take advantage of the hardware you have and be less ideal than a solution build directly for the operating system you are using.